Collaborative teams Critical to Delivering Commercial Construction Projects on Time and on Budget

 If you’ve read our blog before, you’ve seen the benefits of working with a design-build contractor for your next commercial construction project.
 One team from beginning to end means lower costs, faster construction and fewer change orders.
 But when it comes down to choosing a design-build contractor, the key is finding one that is truly a team.

-“The success of design-build hinges on collaboration,” writes Julie Hyson in ‘’ on .
+“The success of design-build hinges on collaboration,” writes Julie Hyson in ‘What owners should know before choosing the design-build project delivery method’ on bdcnetwork.com.
 If you don’t have that collaboration, you won’t yield the benefits of design-build.

 So how can you gauge whether a design-build contractor offers a high-performance, collaborative team that will ultimately save you time and money?
 Take a little time to get to know them.
 Visit their office and meet the team, all the while assessing these seven signs: